naverlabseurope/DSBA-T3-1-00/README.md

 - Please name your notebook  on the following format  DSBA_EXCERCISE3_FIRSTNAME_LASTNAME (where firstname and lastname are those of one who will submit the exercise on behalf of the team)

+Submit your excercise by filling the following form: https://forms.gle/nqkcUw3v6oLxHEQJ6